wwwted/MySQL-InnoDB-Cluster-3VM-Setup/README.md

 After this you need to start/restart the other nodes to join the cluster again.

 ### Monitoring InnoDB CLuster
-As we have already tried out there are ways to monitor InnoDB Cluster and the state via eather via the cluster.status() command or by quering the performance_schema.replication_group_members table.
+There are many ways to monitor InnoDB Cluster, we have already looked at the state via the cluster.status() command using MySQL Shell and by quering the performance_schema.replication_group_members table using the MySQL Client.

-MySQL Enterprise Monitor also have monitoring of InnoDB Cluster so you can track the state of your cluster and get alerts if there are problems.
+MySQL Enterprise Monitor also have many monitoring and alarm features for InnoDB Cluster so you can track the state of your cluster and get alerts if there are problems.
+MySQL Enterprise Monitor will also visualize the cluster and show the states of the nodes.

 ##### Performance Schema
 ```